mtreinish/retworkx-comparison-benchmarks/README.md

 of the graphs.
 These were all run on the same environment with an i7-6900k with 128GB of DDR4 3200MHz RAM running Python 3.9.3 from the Arch Linux package repository with Linux kernel 5.11.14-arch1-1.

+The following versions of the graph libraries being benchmarked were used:

+- retworkx 0.10.2
+- python-igraph 0.9.6
+- networkx 2.6.3
+- graph-tool 2.43

+These were all installed from the packages available on PyPI using pip, with the exception of graph-tool which is not packaged on PyPI and that was compiled from the source tarball using the default options (using ./configure && make).